toad-lib/toad-java/README.md

 ```

 #### Developing - Rust
-There is a non-trivial amount of nasty glue code necessary to support the interop between
+There is a non-trivial amount of code necessary to support the interop between
 `toad` (a rust library) and `toad-java` (a java project).

 There is a published library [`toad-jni`](https://github.com/toad-lib/toad/tree/main/toad-jni) which contains
 general abstractions that are useful for this project and may be useful to others.
-This includes things like _"high-level rust struct for `java.util.ArrayList`
-doing nice things like implementing [`Iterator`](https://doc.rust-lang.org/nightly/core/iter/trait.Iterator.html)."_

 Separately is a rust project in this repository, `./glue/`.
 This is *not* a published crate and is instead source code for a